MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

 .. py:class:: apsimNGpy.core.apsim.ApsimModel

-       It inherits from the CoreModel classes.
+       It inherits from the CoreModel classes, and extends its capabilities.

        This implies that you can still run the model and modify parameters as needed.

        Example:
            >>> from apsimNGpy.core.apsim import ApsimModel
            >>> from pathlib import Path